Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Method

 \paragraph{Scope and limitations.} Our kernel implements \emph{only} bidirectional (non-causal) attention without dropout or KV-cache---precisely the attention variant used in ViT inference.
-This specialization enables a minimal dispatch path.
 For LLM workloads with long contexts, causal masking, and KV-caches, FlashAttention-2 remains the superior choice.